chriskulhan/ExtraCreditBusinessWebsite/README.md

 #5 install flask_wtf and wtforms to use with uploading photos
 pip install flask_wtf wtforms

-#6: You should bein in the flask_business_site directory in terminal. if not, you'll need to reinstall venv
+#6: You should be in the flask_business_site directory in terminal. if not, you'll need to reinstall venv
 cd flask_business_site

 #7: now you can run the app.py that should show the site: